 Sincere understanding relaxes the situation

 The situation is also difficult for the executive.
 Perhaps the boss can do little to solve the problem.
 A good opportunity, however, is offered by the employee discussion, because the overworked team member is given priority.

 Depending on the flexibility of the corporate structures, a complaint may actually be an impulse, for example to make the remuneration system more equitable.
 More relevant to the success and satisfaction of the team, however, is that the supervisor fulfills his role more consistently.

 However, one thing should be clear: As a boss, you are also partly to blame if the tasks are poorly distributed or below-average performance is compensated by other team members.
 To prevent this, you should clearly formulate the expectations of individual employees - in the following steps:

-- Understanding: Signal a colleague complaining, "I understand your point.
-I realize that the issue of justice is important to you and I will try to make it happen. "
+- Understanding: Signal an employee who complains: “I understand your point of view.
+I realize that justice is important to you and I will try to make sure of it. ”

 - Get away from expectations: To understand the employee, however, does not mean to give him the right.
 Leaders should dissociate themselves from this - as a rule, such a statement only fosters expectations that are not, or are difficult to fulfill.

-- Avoid spongy requirements: Say linguistically precise and as concrete as possible, what to do and how you want to see the instructions implemented.
-With a phrase like, "I expect more quality from you."
-No employee can do anything.
-How should he know what quality is for the supervisor?
+- Avoid spongy requirements: Say precisely what you want to do and how you want the instructions to be implemented.
+With a sentence like, "I expect more quality from you." no employee can do anything.
+How is he supposed to know what quality is for the manager?

-- Specific instructions: Instead, targets are more likely to be met when the boss instructs, "By the end of the week, I'll need an overview of all channel partners with the following details: xyz.
-Then we discuss the next steps. "
+- Specific instructions: Instead, specifications are more likely to be met if the boss instructs: “By the end of the week I need an overview of all sales partners from you with the following details: xyz.
+Then we discuss the next steps. ”

 - Transparent reviews: Create transparent structures to assess employees' performance.
 It is important that all team members can understand them.